vineethakonakanchi/II-IT-B-LAB/DS LAB/EXPERIMENT 1/binary search iterative/README.md

 # BINARY SEARCH ITERATIVE
-## AIM : To find the lement using binary search
+## AIM : To find the element using binary search
 ### DESCRIPTION : Binary search is a search algorithm to find the position of a key value(k) within the sorted array.
 It’s best case is O(1), and the worst case is O(logn).
 #### step by step procedure :-
 1.When user gives the key value, binary search divides the array into half to find the middle element position.